 I just had to include my old university town!
 I love St. Andrews.

-This little town is literally a stone’s throw from the North Sea and houses the world’s most famous golf course and is where I spent many years.
+This little town is literally a stone’s throw from the North Sea houses the world’s most famous golf course and is where I spent many years.

-The town is cut off to most of Scotland (in that it doesn’t even have its own train station) but this just adds to the charm.
+The town is cut off from most of Scotland (in that it doesn’t even have its own train station) but this just adds to the charm.
 It’s also got lots of students here so you’re guaranteed a good night in town when you visit.